alifeee/blogtest/gists/gists.md

 ## Why I like creating gists

+I like creating gists because they make text easy to share with two groups of people.

+### I can share them with people

+The first group of people is "other people", either specifically for someone, or just information or code I share a lot, so I like having a quick link to it.
+Gists I've made in this category include:

+- [how to create a blog?](https://gist.github.com/alifeee/c857bfb45bfd260a9b9dd9c45e4f7478) - I share this one with people whenever they muse about blogging and talk about using some complicated- or expensive-sounding tool, to try and convince them that they need not take on such an undertaking, and can just "put text on the Internet".
+- [Remove all CSS styles from HTML files with bash](https://gist.github.com/alifeee/75df204c2be3815806e1d4be47e54d08) - this is a bash script I wrote and shared for [CSS Naked Day 2024](https://css-naked-day.github.io/).
+There were lots of ways of removing styles for site-builders and site-backends, but none for pure HTML.
+- [How to use Ruby and Jekyll on Linux](https://gist.github.com/alifeee/829344ed02efb0952e81fc35c445df18) - when I set up Jekyll to edit a website for the first time, it was really confusing, partly because I'd never used Ruby before.

+### I can share them with myself in the future

+The second group of people is really just one person, and they are "me in the future".
+Most of my usage of gists has been to remember how I did some specific thing with code or how I installed something.
+Writing it down in the first place help future me *a lot* to remember, because all I have to remember is in what context I did the thing, and then I can find out exactly how by reading the gist.
+Some examples of gists that have been very helpful to future- (well, now past-) me are:

+- [How to setup RSA keys for automatic SSH login](https://gist.github.com/alifeee/2f4be232f6b9c4b384f4c020a5bc10a1) - I found cryptography and keys confusing for a long time.
+Writing down what I did helped me set it up and get more confident doing so in future.
+- [Plot graphs using the terminal (bash)](https://gist.github.com/alifeee/2e1ea8ad5290a553316e715f658f1fd7) - I often `cat` data out to the terminal.
+It's nice to graph it.
+This is a way of doing so *in* the terminal, so doesn't require a UI library.
+- [Common RSS URL extensions](https://gist.github.com/alifeee/8342d9677c436e2353233f68f34cfe19) - is what it says on the tin

+### The ramblings of my existence can end up in the same place

+I make a lot of random scripts.
+In another world, they would end up either buried in random repositories on GitHub, or buried in random folders on my computer or laptop.
+They would get lost.

+Gists make it easy to paste a script into, and then have all these

 ## Why I like finding other people's gists

 More than just being able to share my own code, I like gists because other people have the same idea!